 What is Dulce de Leche?

-You can make Dulce de Leche yourself.
+You can also prepare Dulce De Leche in the microwave as well.
 Use a can of sweetened condensed milk, open the can and pour it into a bowl and microwave it at 1-2 minute intervals, stirring after each, until it turns brown and caramelizes.